opencog/atomspace-storage/README.md

 mirroring, routing, caching and filtering between AtomSpaces.
 An assortment of other interesting odds and ends can be found here.

+### Status
+This is ***version 4.3.0***.
+Multiple projects depend on this;
+everything works; all unit tests pass.
+There is a very long and boring list of changes since January 2025; all of these are bug fixes or patches forced by updates to the core AtomSpace.
+Perhaps the most important change is that `cog-delete` only deletes Atoms in the remote AtomSpace.
+Deleting in the local AtomSpace must now be performed as a distinct step.

 ### Alternatives
 The `StorageNode` API is the original, primary API for moving Atoms around.
 It's 'mature': full-featured, fully debugged, heavily used,